bassamanator/Sovol-SV06-firmware/README.md

 ### How do I resume a print after a colour change or filament runout?

+> [!WARNING]
-⚠️ Do not disable the stepper motors during this process!
+> Do not disable the stepper motors during this process!

 The printhead is now parked front center waiting for you to insert filament.
 You will: